 The third Vampire bat again just shook his head and lowered it in shame.

-The first two bats waited for a good few minutes for an answer, and then the third Vampire bat answered them.
+The first two bats waited for a good few minutes for an answer and then the third Vampire bat answered them.

 “Well, I flew off down the valley at almost 50 miles an hour.
 Swerving from side to side, I flew faster and faster searching for food.
-I thought I would head up to the castle, so just before the end of the valley I banked right and flew just about the fasted I have ever flown”.
+I thought I would head up to the castle, so just before the end of the valley I banked right and flew just about the fastest that I have ever flown”.

 The other two Vampire bats waited paitiently for the third Vampire bat to regain his breath.